Pylons/pyramid/docs/tutorials/wiki/definingviews.rst

 However, a :app:`Pyramid` view can also be defined as callable which accepts *two* arguments: a :term:`context` and a :term:`request`.
-In :term:`url dispatch` based applications, the context object is rarely used in the view body itself, so within code that uses URL-dispatch-only, it's common to define views as callables that accept only a request to avoid the visual "noise".
-This application, however, uses :term:`traversal` to map URLs to resources, so we're often interested in the context; it's not "noise" to use.
+In :term:`url dispatch` based applications, the context resource is rarely used in the view body itself, so within code that uses URL-dispatch-only, it's common to define views as callables that accept only a ``request`` to avoid the visual "noise" of a ``context`` argument.
+This application, however, uses :term:`traversal` to map URLs to a context :term:`resource`, and since our :term:`resource tree` also represents our application's "domain model", we're often interested in the context, because it represents the persistent storage of our application.
+For this reason, having ``context`` in the callable argument list is not "noise" to us; instead it's actually rather important within the view code we'll define in this application.

 The single-arg (``request`` -only) or two-arg (``context`` and ``request``) calling conventions will work in any :app:`Pyramid` application for any view;
 they can be used interchangeably as necessary.
-In :term:`traversal` based applications, such as the application we're building in this tutorial, the context is used frequently within the body of a view method, so we'll be using the two-argument ``(context, request)`` syntax in this application for views that we add.
+We'll be using the two-argument ``(context, request)`` view callable argument list syntax in this application.

 We're going to define several :term:`view callable` functions then wire them into :app:`Pyramid` using some :term:`view configuration`.